 gaia will always override settings in the

-Note: When you are pruning state you will not be able to query the heights that are not in your store.
+Note: If running the node with pruned state, it will not be possible to query the heights that are not in the node's store.

 By default, the REST API is disabled.
 To enable the REST API, edit the